-In available list tab, search for combine plugin and select it and click Install button.
+In the available list tab, search for the combine plugin and select it and click the Install button.

-It downloads the plugin from the respective online repository and installs it.
+The plugin manager downloads the plugin from the respective online repository and installs it.
 Post-installation you get the message “Notepad++ needs to be restarted for changes to take effect.
 Would you like to do this now?”
-Click on Yes to restart the Notepad++ to see installed plugin under Plugins menu.
+Click on Yes to restart the Notepad++ to see installed plugin under the Plugins menu.

 Some useful links for reference.

 - No plugin manager

 - 64 bit version is without “Plugin Manager” (and NppExport) #2459

 There may not be the Plugin Manager available or sometimes, installation does not work using it.
 The plugin may not be available in this list.
 In that case, use the Manual Installation method.